PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 ```
 The development environment is usually the default, so the `RAILS_ENV` setting is most likely not strictly necessary.  **_Note that we still pull the database schema definition from `db/production_structure.sql` even though we are setting up a development database!_**

-[^3] If you have trouble installing Capybara Webkit and you don't care about using it for testing, you can add the `--without=javascript_testing` option to your bundle install command to skip installing it.
-This is a "remembered" option.
-Subsequent "bundle install" commands will automatically use this option unless you remove it from the bundler configuration.
+[^4] If you set up the development and test database specifications in step 5, this means you probably want to be able to use these environments in which case you should omit the `--without` flag.

+Some users may want to do _some_ testing but may have trouble installing
+Capybara Webkit.
+If you don't care about using Capabara Webkit for testing, you
+can add the `--without javascript_testing` option to your bundle install command
+to skip installing it.
+Similarly, add `--without debug` to skip installation of
+the Selenium web driver, or skip both with `--without javascript_testing debug`.
+Again, this is a "remembered" option: subsequent "bundle install" commands will
+automatically re-use the `--without` option unless you remove it from the
+bundler configuration.
+But note that if you specify the `--without` option a
+second time, the list of groups to skip will overwrite any previous remembered
+list; you must specify the complete list of groups you wish to skip each time
+unless the list is the same as it was the last time you ran `bundle install`.

-[^4] Instructions here are for sub-URL deployments.
+[^5] Instructions here are for sub-URL deployments.
 These are deployments where the Rails root is reached via a URL of the form
 ```
 http(s)://hostname/directoryname
 ```
 Look at VirtualHost block for ServerName `www.betydb.org` on ebi-forecast for an example of a top-level deployment.
-We need only specify the public directory of the instance as the DocumentRoot, obviating the need for a RackBaseURI directive.
+We need only specify the public directory of the instance as the DocumentRoot, obviating the need for a PassengerBaseURI directive.

-[^5] The path to the ruby executable need not be set at the directory level if it is set globally to the version you want to use.
-Therefore, this `<Directory` block may be unnecessary.